German Naval Intelligence Service: Central Office

 In the 1930s, Naval Captain (German:Kapitän zur See) Gustav Kleikamp, while at the Kiel News Research Institute investigated the use of Naval Intelligence techniques during the proceeding years, and particularly in the First World War.
 Captain Gustav Kleikamp was the former radio officer aboard the battlecruiser SMS Derfflinger, and who in 1923–1926 was teacher at the marine torpedo and signalers school.
 In his capacity, Kleikamp authored a documentary, the 1934 Secret Service MDv 352 bulletin No.13, in which he described in detail the unwary radio use of the Imperial German Navy during World War I at length, and in which he, for the planning and management of future naval warfare stated careful preliminary work in peace was required.

 Thus, the program for the re-establishment of a Navy Intelligence Service was created.

 Captain Gustav Kleikamp would later, as captain of the battlecruiser, SMS Schleswig-Holstein, fire the first shots of World War II.

-In the December 1933, the official B-Leitstelle returned to the Naval Command (Department A III) in Berlin as an independent department.
+In December 1933, the official B-Leitstelle returned to the Naval Command (Department A III) in Berlin as an independent department.
 The head of the department was Captain Theodor Arps (1 October 1934 to 31 December 1939).
 The B-Leitstelle merged with the intelligence section of the naval staff, the Group Foreign Navies (German: Gruppe Fremde Marinen) and the communications department to form the Naval Communication Service (German: Marinenachrichtendienst (MND)).
 In 1934, the top organisation of the Main Intercept station, or B station, numbered about 20 personnel.
 Two were naval officers, while two were leading decipherment analysts.
 The organisation of Department AIII of the Navy High Command, i.e. Naval Communications Division, was as follows: